 What We Believe

 New Adventures preschool programs offer children opportunities to construct their own knowledge as they participate in a broad range of activities.
-Our curriculum, The Creative Curriculum for Preschool, immerses children in exploration, creativity, practice, questioning, and growing through quality literacy experiences, creative expression, hands-on opportunities, and a balance of quiet and active times, indoor and outdoor activities, and individual, small, and large group initiatives.
+Our curriculum, The Creative Curriculum for Preschool, immerses children in exploration, creativity, practice, questioning, and growth through quality literacy experiences, creative expression, hands-on opportunities, and a balance of quiet and active times, indoor and outdoor activities, and individual, small, and large group initiatives.

 Our children are engaged in learning through: